akenzua/tad_consumer_test/README.md

     Where a component has its own folder, the test should be colocated in the folder, however, where the

-    component share  folder with other files, the test should be located in src/**test** folder.
+    component share  folder with other files, the test should be located in `src/**test** folder`.

 ### Naming Convention

-    All test files should have the same name with the their files and also an extension of .test.js
+    All test files should have the same name with the their files and also an extension of `.test.js`

 ### Clean up